 As for the evolving world of social enterprises, as I explore in depth in Purposeful Profits, social enterprises are no longer for the millennial entrepreneur.
 Big companies are seeing great potential partnering with more nimble and innovative solution providers, particularly those coming from the developing world.
 Don't be surprised if USAID wants to see more of the locally based, innovative and thought provoking social enterprises at the table.
 If you are a bigger company, consider how to work with companies of different sizes, different service offerings and in different geographies, and approach USAID with some creative ideas.
 USAID will be gunning for some "newness" in their approach to working with the private sector, so the more innovative and interesting, the better.

 Don't be shy though!
-This new strategy means it's good to start talking to USAID sooner than later about your plans for 2019 and even more, 2020 and beyond.
+This strategy means it's good to start talking to USAID sooner than later about your investment plans.
 Co-creation is the new buzz word.
 We can help you get in the door so reach out if you want to discuss.

 4. Finally, the nonprofit community is listening intently to the feedback on this new strategy.
 Why?
 Because over the last five years, nonprofits have been tweaking their engagement strategies to focus more on shared value, and how partnering with the private sector can both bring in funding, but also help to ensure longer term sustainability for their stakeholders given the mutual benefit for companies operating with those same stakeholders.
 It's a win-win and for nonprofits that have already figured out how to engage the private sector in their work, going to USAID with private sector colleagues in hand will make the funding flow even faster.
 Haven't figured out your private sector strategy yet?
 Time to do so.
 We can help so reach out any time!

 What's the bottom line?
-You may be in two camps: (1) If you are following the buzzy musings of Anand Giridharadas and his book, Winners Take All, you may not be so into today's announcement.
-You may see this news as another way for the private sector to influence the outcome of development only to benefit their bottom lines, make more money, and become richer, effectively widening the income gap.
-(2) If you are more in my camp (the Purposeful Profits camp, let's say) then you will find today's announcement encouraging, recognizing that market systems led by private sector engagement in countries where development assistance is buoying greater transparency and infrastructure development for the benefit of long term economic growth is the answer to development challenges that have plagued us for decades.
+You may be in two camps: (1) You may see this strategy as another way for the private sector to influence the outcome of development only to benefit their bottom lines, make more money, and become richer, effectively widening the income gap.
+(2) If you are more in my camp, then you will find USAID's approach encouraging, recognizing that market systems led by private sector engagement in countries where development assistance is buoying greater transparency and infrastructure development for the benefit of long term economic growth is the answer to development challenges that have plagued us for decades.

-For now, USAID has committed to the following next steps:
+For now, USAID has committed to the following: